ccammack/ccammack.com/content/posts/trigger-software-events-using-a-generic-433mhz-wireless-remote/index.md

 This post explains how to install the SDR drivers on Windows and Ubuntu and provides sample scripts that can be customized for use with
 IoT, media playback, photography or any other situation where a small remote is more convenient to use than a keyboard.

+Remotes suitable for this use are sold as *433MHz universal fixed code cloning learning remotes* and are intended for use with gates and garage doors.
+Avoid remotes designed to pair only with specific brands because they implement a *rolling code* security feature that broadcasts a different signal each time a button is pressed.

+---

 ##### Windows Installation